The Hearing Health Forum EU partnership aims to raise awareness of hearing health and the human and economic cost of untreated hearing loss.

 We seek to promote inclusive and equal access to cost-effective ear and hearing care that can help improve the lives of European citizens and the sustainability of Europe’s health systems through universal design.

 If you’d like to talk to us about hearing loss policy in your country, please email us at email@example.com.
-You can also keep up to date with the latest hearing loss news by following us on LinkedIn or requesting our Resource Toolkit using the 'Get Info' button below.
+You can also keep up to date with the latest hearing loss news by following us on LinkedIn.

 A message from our Chairman